Background pattern

 Consult your doctor or pharmacist before starting to take itraconazole.
 Be especially careful with itraconazole:

 • If you have heart problems, consult your doctor.
-Inform your doctor immediately if you experience shortness of breath, unexpected weight gain, swollen legs, unusual fatigue or insomnia, as these may be symptoms of heart failure.
+Inform your doctor immediately if you experience difficulty breathing, unexpected weight gain, leg swelling, unusual fatigue, or insomnia, as these may be symptoms of heart failure.

 • If you have any liver problems.
-The dose of this medicine may need to be adjusted.
-If any of the following symptoms appear during treatment with this medicine, stop taking it and consult your doctor immediately: loss of appetite, nausea, vomiting, fatigue, abdominal pain, jaundice (yellowing of the skin, eyes, mucous membranes and secretions), very dark urine or pale stools.
-If you continue treatment with itraconazole, it is very likely that your doctor will send you regular blood tests, as liver damage has occurred in very rare cases.
+It may be necessary to adjust the dose of this medicine.
+If any of the following symptoms appear during treatment with this medicine, stop taking it and consult your doctor immediately: loss of appetite, nausea, vomiting, fatigue, abdominal pain, jaundice (yellowing of the skin, eyes, mucous membranes, and secretions), dark urine, or pale stools.
+If you are taking itraconazole, it is likely that your doctor will order regular blood tests, as liver disorders have occurred in very rare cases.

 • If you have any kidney problems, consult your doctor.
-The dose of this medicine may need to be adjusted.
+It may be necessary to adjust the dose of this medicine.

-• Consult your doctor or seek immediate medical attention if while taking itraconazole you experience a severe allergic reaction (characterized by a pronounced skin rash, itching, hives, difficulty breathing and/or facial swelling).
+• Consult your doctor or seek immediate medical attention if, while taking itraconazole, you have a severe allergic reaction (characterized by a pronounced skin rash, itching, hives, difficulty breathing, and/or swelling of the face).

 • Stop taking this medicine and consult your doctor immediately if you become too sensitive to sunlight.

-• Stop taking itraconazole and consult your doctor immediately if you experience a severe skin disorder, such as a generalized rash with skin peeling and blisters in the mouth, eyes and genitals, or a rash with small pustules or blisters.
+• Stop taking itraconazole and consult your doctor immediately if you experience a severe skin disorder, such as a widespread rash with skin peeling and blisters in the mouth, eyes, and genitals, or a rash with small blisters or bumps.

-• Contact your doctor if you have neutropenia, HIV/AIDS or have received an organ transplant.
+• Contact your doctor if you have neutropenia, AIDS, or have received an organ transplant.
 The dose of this medicine may need to be adjusted.

-• If you have had an allergic reaction due to itraconazole or another antifungal medicine (known as azoles), consult your doctor.
-A hypersensitivity reaction can be recognized, for example, by the appearance of a skin rash, itching, hives, shortness of breath or difficulty breathing, and/or facial swelling.
+• If you have had an allergic reaction to itraconazole or any other medicine used to treat fungal infections (medicines known as azoles), consult your doctor.
+A hypersensitivity reaction can be recognized, for example, by the appearance of a skin rash, itching, hives, shortness of breath, or difficulty breathing, and/or swelling of the face.
 If you experience a severe allergic reaction, consult your doctor immediately.

 • If you have cystic fibrosis, consult your doctor before taking itraconazole.

-• Stop taking itraconazole and consult your doctor immediately if you experience any numbness, tingling, decreased sensitivity or weakness in the arms or legs (neuropathy).
+• Stop taking itraconazole and consult your doctor immediately if you experience any sensation of tingling, numbness, decreased sensitivity, or weakness in the limbs or other nerve problems in the arms and legs (neuropathy).

 • Stop taking this medicine and contact your doctor immediately if you do not hear correctly.
 In very rare cases, temporary or permanent hearing loss has occurred.

-• Inform your doctor if your vision becomes blurred or double, if you hear a buzzing in your ears, if you lose control of your urine or urinate much more than usual.
+• Inform your doctor if your vision becomes blurred or you see double, if you hear a ringing in your ears, if you lose control of your urine or urinate more than usual.

 • This medicine is not recommended for elderly patients.
-It is only prescribed by a doctor in exceptional cases.
+Only in exceptional cases may it be prescribed by the doctor.

 Other medicines and Itraconazol Sandoz

-Inform your doctor or pharmacist if you are taking, have recently taken or may need to take any other medicine, including those purchased without a prescription.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medicine, including those obtained without a prescription.

 There are medicines that you should not take while taking itraconazole.
 These medicines are listed above under the heading "Do not take Itraconazol Sandoz"

-Some medicines should not be used with itraconazole.
-Your doctor may decide that you should not take some medicines at the same time as itraconazole or within 2 weeks.
+It is not recommended to use certain medicines with itraconazole.
+Your doctor may decide that you should not take some medicines at the same time as itraconazole or in the 2 weeks following.

 Examples of these medicines are:

-Medicines used to treat heart, blood or circulation problems
+Medicines for the treatment of heart, blood, or circulation problems

 • atorvastatin (to lower cholesterol),